developmentseed/stac-admin/adr/0001-stac-admin-plugin-system.md

 This allows for a more modular approach to the editor.
 Each instance can use a different set of plugins to define the editor's structure.
 These can be custom plugins that the implementers of a given instance develop or pre-made plugins from the community.

 Drawing inspiration from the JSON schema spec, each plugin defines a schema to create the editor.
 For each field type there is a corresponding default widget to render it, but plugins can define their own widgets (in the form of a React component) to be used by the fields.

+We will provide and maintain plugins to that support editing meta data specified by a variety of commonly used STAC extensions.

 ### Consequences